tjelvar-olsson/biologists-guide-to-computing/source/data-visualisation.rst

     BOD                     Biochemical Oxygen Demand
     CO2                     Carbon Dioxide Uptake in Grass Plants ...

+If you want to stop displaying the data sets without having to scroll to the bottom press the ``q`` button on your keyboard.

 We are interested in the Iris flower data set, called ``iris``, let us load it.